Battle B-Daman: Main cast

-Bull has three personalities: The calm and naive side, the confident side and the wild side that appears when he presents his B-Daman.
+Bull has three personalities: The calm and naïve side, the confident side and the wild side that appears when he presents his B-Daman.
 This dark side remains until the end of a B-DaBattle and can enter a berserker state where he's practically invincible.
 He uses the B-Daman, Helio Breaker which later gets destroyed and he decides to be a B-Daman mechanic.
 Later on, he creates Helio Berserker and Helio Flyer which is either from the Delta Core or the Roller Core.
 Bull started appearing in season 1.
 He is 11 years old.
-In season one, Bull met a girl.
-She only likes Bull's hyper-form and when she learnt that the 'calm' Bull is the true Bull, she lost interest in him.
+In season one, Bull met a girl named Karat.
+She only likes Bull's hyper-form and when she learnt that the "calm" Bull is the true Bull, she lost interest in him.
 She later goes on to like the calm, full of snot, true Bull.
 In Season 2, Bull meets up with Akyulus and eventually befriends the silent boy.
 Bull is the first ever friend of Akyulus.
 Nearing the start of the second Winners Tournament, he makes a decision to be a full-time B-Da Mechanic, vowing to make Revolver Hades, the best B-Daman ever so that Akyulus could use it to defeat Yamato.